Tech-at-DU/d3-tutorial/20-stacked-bars/readme.md

 Here you will make a group to hold the axis.
 Then append the axis to this group.

-Start by selecting the SVG element and setting it's size.
+Start by selecting the SVG element and setting its size.

 ```JS
 // Select the SVG element